Podnar Content Marketing

 But if that’s your only reason, creating a simple website isn’t all that hard.
 And you can publish blog posts about your latest business accomplishments, your new product line, what goes on behind the scenes in your office, etc.

-But, since you’re here, you probably want content that matters.
-And that means content that has a clear purpose — a purpose that supports your business goals.
+But, since you’re here, you probably want content means business.
+And that means developing a clear content strategy that supports your business goals.

 That’s where I come in.
-I don’t just write content for my clients; I consult with them to establish their business goals so that, when they publish content, it’s content that matters.
+I take everything I learned from decades of writing — both as an internal employee and as a freelancer — and I consult with my clients to connect their business goals to their content so that, when they publish, it’s content that matters.

-Whether you’re interested in one-time consulting to help make sure you’re on the right track or a partner who will collaborate on each piece of content, I’d love to help!
+Whether you’re interested in a one-time consulting call to help make sure you’re on the right track, or a partner who will collaborate with you on your long-term content strategy, I’d love to help!

 Patti is a rare breed of individual, whose skillset spans those of a content strategist, marketer, writer, and analyst.
 She can quickly grasp complex issues, cut through the noise, and develop ideas, material, and campaigns that resonate with audiences and produce results.
 She is fast, innovative, and resourceful, and able to think holistically about messaging, which make her an asset to any engagement.

 “Patti is one of the best writers I’ve ever worked with, and the content that she produces is consistently solid.
 She’s very thorough in her work, asks the right questions, and is incredibly open to feedback.
 I know that when Patti works on an assignment, she’ll handle it professionally and thoroughly.
 Highly recommend!”

 -Rachel Winstead, Content Manager